Welcome to the Nuclear Medicine Program

-Thank you for your interest in our Hillsborough Community College’s Nuclear Medicine Technology Program (HCC’s NMT).
+Thank you for your interest in our Hillsborough Community College’s Nuclear Medicine Technology Program.

 A new class of 20 students enters the program each fall term (August); the application deadline date is February 15th, of the year that you plan to enter.
 Because the program is a limited access program, the student selection process is primarily based on an applicant’s calculated GPA ranking of the required prerequisite courses, and secondarily, by overall GPA ranking.
 The top twenty applicants are given first opportunity to accept their seat in the program, should any of them decline their seats, an alternate (ranked by GPA) will be offered the available seat, this process continues until all twenty are filled.

-NOTE: For additional important NMT program and admission information visit the Health, Wellness and Sports Technology Homepage and click on Health Science Department Handbook.
+NOTE: For additional important NMT program and admission information visit the Health Science Homepage and click on Health Science Department Handbook.

-The Nuclear Medicine Technology Program at HCC is accredited by the Joint Review Commitee on Educational Programs in Nuclear Medicine Technology.
+The Nuclear Medicine Technology Program at HCC is accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology.

 Please report any problems with this page to Eugene Broda firstname.lastname@example.org